port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/trivy.md

 - `Trivy Config Audit Report` represents checks performed by Trivy against a Kubernetes object's configuration

-- `Trivy Vulnerability Report` represents the latest vulnerabilities found in a container image of a given Kubernetes workload
+- `Trivy Vulnerability` represents the latest vulnerabilities found in a container image of a given Kubernetes workload
 :::

 Below are the Trivy blueprint schemas used in the exporter: